pokt-network/smt/docs/SMT.md

 ## Proofs

-The `SparseMerkleProof` type contains the information required for inclusion and exclusion proofs, depending on the key provided to the tree method `Prove(key []byte)` either an inclusion or exclusion proof will be generated.
+The `SparseMerkleProof` type contains the information required for inclusion and exclusion proofs, depending on the key provided to the trie method `Prove(key []byte)` either an inclusion or exclusion proof will be generated.

 _NOTE: The inclusion and exclusion proof are the same type, just constructed differently_

-The `SparseMerkleProof` type contains the relevant information required to rebuild the root hash of the tree from the given key.
+The `SparseMerkleProof` type contains the relevant information required to rebuild the root hash of the trie from the given key.
 This information is:

 - Any side nodes
 - Data of the sibling node